alastair-duncan/SuperEZGraver/README.md

 ## Wiring diagram

 [Mosfet and Arduino background](https://bildr.org/2012/03/rfp30n06le-arduino/) This is the background to mosfets for power control using the arduino.
 I've used a mosfet module that has the mosfet, diode and resister in a package so its much easier to connect the components up.

+#Handpiece

+I've created a 3d modelled handpiece in the open source 3d modelling application [Blender](https://www.blender.org/).
+The [blender source files](docs/design/blender) are available to download as well as the [stl](docs/design/stl).
+There is a YouTube video on how to [setup the handpiece](https://www.youtube.com/watch?v=aNY35ATTJbg).
+This was first produced using petg but it may be better to use a more heat conductive material such as [ice9](https://tcpoly.com/shop/) for better heat dissapation.
+I've not tried this yet.

+The first handpiece that I made was fabricated from brass and delrin.
+A YouTube video is available for the [handpiece](https://www.youtube.com/watch?v=D4yPBS8mucQ) along with a video on the handpiece [design refinement](https://www.youtube.com/watch?v=ALAtECnq1Rg)